2022 Indiana Senate election

-The 2022 Indiana Senate election took place on Tuesday November 8, 2022 with elections in the U.S. state of Indiana, coinciding with other elections in the state, U.S. House, and Indiana House, as well as various other state and local elections.
-Voters will elect members to 25 of the 50 seats in the Indiana Senate to serve four-year terms in single-member constituencies.
-The primary election took place on Tuesday May 3, 2022.
-The Republican Party has held a majority since 2011.
+The 2022 Indiana Senate election took place on Tuesday, November 8, 2022, with elections in the U.S. state of Indiana, coinciding with other elections in the state, U.S. House, and Indiana House, as well as various other state and local elections.
+Voters elected members to 25 of the 50 seats in the Indiana Senate to serve four-year terms in single-member constituencies.
+The primary election took place on Tuesday, May 3, 2022.
+The Republican Party had held a majority since 2011.